-Heart disease is the primary cause of death in the United States, and stroke is the third leading cause of death, according to the National Center for Health Statistics at the Centers for Disease Control and Prevention (1).
-Heart disease is a general term for cardiovascular disease, which refers to the class of diseases that affect the heart or blood vessels, and usually implies the diseases affected by atherosclerosis.
-Atherosclerosis is the buildup of fatty plaques and eventual hardening of the artery walls due to cholesterol buildup.
-Fats that we eat naturally travel through the bloodstream, and are deposited in tissues for various vital functions.
-But when we eat too much unhealthy fat, namely saturated fat, trans fat, or cholesterol, these fats may be deposited in the artery walls.
-Over time, these deposits, or plaques, grow and may block blood flow to the heart or brain, which may cause death of these tissues.
-When this blockage happens, it is referred to as a heart attack or stroke.
+Heart disease is the primary cause of death in the United States, and stroke is the third leading cause of death, according to the National Center for Health Statistics at the Centers for Disease Control and Prevention (3).
+Heart disease is a general term for diseases that affect the heart or blood vessels.
+Fats that we eat travel through our blood and are important ingredients that help our bodies function properly.
+But when we eat too much unhealthy fat, like saturated fat, trans fat, or cholesterol, these fats can accumulate and block blood flow to the heart or brain.
+This is how heart attacks and strokes happen.

 Linda M. Oude Griep, W.M.
 Monique Verschuren, Daan Kromhout, Marga C. Ocké.
 Colors of Fruit and Vegetables and 10-Year Incidence of Stroke.
 Stroke 2011;42:00-00.

 He FJ, Nowson CA, MacGregor GA.
 Fruit and vegetable consumption and stroke: meta-analysis of cohort studies.
 Lancet 2006; 367: 320-326.